 59 percent of respondents who already use a patient portal say they have been much more interested and proactive in their personal healthcare since they received access.
 And more than half of those who don’t use portals (57 percent) say they would be much more interested and proactive in their personal healthcare if they had online access to their medical records.

 This shows that there’s not only demand from your patients for a patient portal, but it also works in engaging your current patients.
 That’s one way to increase patient retention!

-On top of that, if you are interested in participating in the Meaningful Use program (a now, mandatory program) or are already part of it, a patient portal can help you meet the requirements.
+On top of that, if you are preparing to participate in the Meaningful Use program or are already part of it, a patient portal can help you meet the requirements with fewer clicks.
 The objective of the program is to provide patients the ability to view online, download, and transmit their health information.
 The specific measures include:

-- Stage 1: More than 50 percent of all unique patients seen by the EP during the EHR reporting period are provided timely (within 4 business days after the information is available to the EP) online access to their health information subject to the EP's discretion to withhold certain information.
+- Stage 1: More than 50 percent of all unique patients seen by the ECP during the EHR reporting period are provided timely (within 4 business days after the information is available to the ECP) online access to their health information subject to the ECP's discretion to withhold certain information.

-- Stage 2: More than 50 percent of all unique patients seen by the EP during the EHR reporting period are provided timely (available to the patient within 4 business days after the information is available to the EP) online access to their health information.
+- Stage 2: More than 50 percent of all unique patients seen by the ECP during the EHR reporting period are provided timely online access to their health information.

-- Stage 2: More than 5 percent of all unique patients seen by the EP during the EHR reporting period (or their authorized representatives) view, download, or transmit to a third party their health information.
+- Stage 3: More than 50 percent of all unique patients seen by the ECP during the EHR reporting period (or their authorized representatives) view, download, or transmit to a third party their health information.

 Market Your Patient Portal

 So, you’re sold on the idea of a patient portal.
 Or maybe you already have one, what’s next?